-An electric motor replaces the combustion engine of a conventional car, or the combustion-electric engine of a hybrid.
-An electric car's motor is powered by the battery pack.
+An electric motor replaces the combustion engine of a conventional car, or the combustion-electric engine of a hybrid, and this is powered by a battery pack.

-The battery pack is an array of batteries that supply energy to the electric motor.
-The battery pack is charged at a charging station (at home, work, or in a variety of car-parks & petrol stations), or via features like regenerative braking - the battery is recharged by the kinetic energy generated when braking.
+The battery pack can be charged at a charging station (at home, work, or in a variety of car-parks & petrol stations), plugged into the mains by a standard 3-pin plug, or via features like regenerative braking (kinetic energy generated when braking).

-Electric cars don't require a conventional gearbox - the motor generates 100% of its torque at very low revs, which also allows for impressive acceleration.
+Electric cars don't require a conventional gearbox - the motor generates 100% of its torque at very low revs, which also allows for impressive acceleration (The Tesla Model S with Ludicrous Mode can get from a standing start to 60 in 2.8 seconds!).
 Because of so few moving parts, you'll also find the ride smoother and quieter than a regular petrol or diesel car.

-There are plenty of reasons to lease an electric car, benefiting both business and private drivers.
+There are plenty of reasons to take us up on an electric car lease deal, which would benefit both business and private drivers.

 Emissions and efficiency